zhuxr11/roclang/README.md

 #>   }
 ```

-## Examples of use in roxygen2 comments
+## Use cases in roxygen comments

-In `roxygen2` comments, one can use inline code to diffuse the extracted
+In roxygen comments, one can use inline code to diffuse the extracted
 contents into his or her own documentations:

 ``` r